aubinamrhein/conf-file/README.md

 conf-file
 =========

-Configuration file for vim
+Configuration and installing package on Jessie distribution

-Configuration file for bahrc
+ - Configuration file for bahrc
-Configuration file for git
+ - Configuration file for git
+ - Using i3 windows manager
+ - Using vcs git
+ -